thadguidry/respec/specStatus.md

 # `specStatus`

-The specification's type, which can be a maturity level (e.g. Working Draft) if it is on a publication track but can also take other values for other types of documents (e.g. "unofficial" for, well, unofficial documents).
+The specification's type, which can be a maturity level (e.g. Working Draft) if it is on a publication track, but can also take other values for other types of documents (e.g. `"unofficial"` for unofficial documents).

 <table>
   <thead>